databricks/databricks-sdk-py/docs/account/workspaces.rst

         :param managed_services_customer_managed_key_id: str (optional)
           The ID of the workspace's managed services encryption key configuration object.
 This parameter is available only for updating failed workspaces.
+        :param network_connectivity_config_id: str (optional)
+          The ID of the network connectivity configuration object, which is the parent resource of this private endpoint rule object.
         :param network_id: str (optional)
           The ID of the workspace's network configuration object.
 Used only if you already use a customer-managed VPC.
 For failed workspaces only, you can switch from a Databricks-managed VPC to a